Logo

 Cedar Pacific has embedded ESG considerations into its core values, shaping the way it conducts business.
 The Company is committed to accurate and transparent reporting for our Funds.
 As a responsible Investment Manager, focused on ESG initiatives, Cedar Pacific, submits under the following assessments and tools:

-The 2024 GRESB Benchmark Results have recognised Cedar Pacific as the leading manager for Real Estate in the Oceania.
+The 2025 GRESB Benchmark Results have recognised Cedar Pacific as a leading manager for Real Estate in Oceania.

 Coat of Arms